moaaz-bhnas/problem-solving/README.md

 # Problem Solving
-A list of the projects I solved on [Codewars](https://www.codewars.com/users/Bhnas).
+A list of the problems I solved on [Codewars](https://www.codewars.com/users/Bhnas).